Manage

 Implement selected control options

 The humaneness of alternative rabbit controls has been assessed in accord with the Australian Animal Welfare Strategy.
 The results are available through pestSmart, along with a Code of Practice for the Humane Control of Rabbits.
+State based animal welfare and various heritage protection regulations may also be applicable.

 In this section: